llacroix/docker/README.md

 `ODOO_BASE_PATH`          | Base path for odoo addons installed by pip.
 `ODOO_DISABLED_MODULES`   | Comma separated list of core odoo modules to remove from path.
 This is useful when you have customization made to core modules inside your personal addons path.
 `RESET_ACCESS_RIGHTS`     | Set to TRUE to reset access rights on startup.
 It is disabled by default due to how slow it can be.
+`ODOO_EXTRA_PATHS`        | Comma separated list of paths to include that aren't in /addons `ODOO_EXCLUDED_PATHS`     | Comma separated list of paths to exclude from the entrypoint.
+It will exclude the path itself and children.